codatio/codat-docs/docs/integrations/accounting/xero/accounting-xero-setup.md

 1. In the Codat Portal, go to the [**Accounting integrations**](https://app.codat.io/settings/integrations/accounting) page.
 2. Locate **Xero** and select the toggle to enable the integration.

 You can also click **Manage** to view the integration's settings page, and then enable the integration from there.
+After this, you can start linking companies to Xero.

-## Linking Codat to Xero
+:::caution Linking multiple Xero companies

-Access to Xero is controlled via access tokens.
-Connections between Codat Companies and Xero companies use a 1-to-1 token relationship.
+Access to Xero is controlled via access tokens with a 1:1 relationship between a Codat company and a Xero company.

-:::caution Are you linking multiple Xero companies?
 If you manage multiple Xero companies within one Xero instance, you must use a unique login per company.
-Failure to do this will result in your connectons to Xero deauthorizing without notice.
+Otherwise, your connections may be deauthorized without notice.
 :::

 ## Recap